They do what they say they do

 5KPlayer is a media player but with advanced features.
 It lets you play 4K as well as 360-degree videos.
 It supports a wide range of file formats so most standard ones are covered.
 It also supports AirPlay and DLNA to stream content from your devices.
 You can use it as a YouTube downloader, too.

 What sets MPlayerX apart from other apps is its clean and simple interface.
 If media viewing is all that you want to do, this one’s a perfect app for you.
 It plays videos from online sites, auto-detects episodes in a series, and can be controlled using an Apple Remote.

 Best Remote Desktop Apps For Mac

-Whether Google Chrome is your primary browser or not, you’ll definitely want to use Chrome Remote Desktop to remotely connect to computers.
-It lets you easily give and get screen sharing support and helps manage your computers when you aren’t home.
+Whether Google Chrome is your primary browser or not, you’ll want to use Chrome Remote Desktop to remotely connect to computers.
+It lets you easily give and get screen-sharing support and helps manage your computers when you aren’t home.
 It sits in the Chrome browser and can be accessed from it.

 TeamViewer has long allowed people to share their screens and give technical support remotely.
 You can use it on your Mac to access someone’s computer by using their ID and password.
 You can also let others use your Mac with the same app.

 iWork is Apple’s very own office suite that comes bundled with all Macs.
 It includes Pages to create documents, Numbers to create spreadsheets, and Keynote to make presentations.
 It comes with its own file format as well.
 It allows you to keep your iWork documents on the iCloud for easy access.

 If most of your office work requires collaboration on your documents, Google Docs is a perfect office suite for you.
 It lets you create documents, spreadsheets, and presentations.
 You can share these files with custom privileges with your colleagues and you can all work together on them.